 The big question is: where to stay in Porto?

-This one is about Cedofeita, in my opinion the best neighborhood in Porto for short stays.
+This article you are currently reading is about Cedofeita, in my opinion the best neighborhood in Porto for short stays, especially for couples.
 I hope you like it!

 Why Stay in Cedofeita?

-Cedofeita is the trendiest neighborhood in Porto and it surely deserves this recognition.
-But even more importantly, it has a strategic location close enough to the most important monuments of the city and to the nightlife district yet far away enough to ensure a good night of sleep.
+Cedofeita has a strategic location close enough to the most important monuments of the city and to the nightlife district yet far away enough to ensure a good night of sleep.

 It is the art district of Porto, because of the art galleries in Rua Miguel Bombarda.
-There are also some amazing concept stores in the surrounding streets, particularly at Rua do Rosário.
+There are also some amazing concept stores, particularly at Rua do Rosário, and nice restaurants and bars, like Catraio (the first craft beer pub in Porto).

 In this neighborhood of Porto you can also go for a romantic walk at the Crystal Palace Gardens, located in front of Museu Nacional Soares dos Reis, one of the best museums of Porto.